KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 5. Recommendation: The README seems not to have a config example.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
 6. Typo: Found `MagicMirror2` in file `installer.sh`: Replace it with `MagicMirror²`.
 7. Outdated: Found `MichMich/MagicMirror` in file `installer.sh`: Replace it by `MagicMirrorOrg/MagicMirror`.
+8. Recommendation: Found `git checkout` in file `installer.sh`: Replace it with `git switch`.
+It's not a drop-in replacement, so make sure to check the documentation.
-8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-9. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-10. Recommendation: There is no CHANGELOG file.
+11. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-11. Recommendation: There is no CODE_OF_CONDUCT file.
+12. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-12. Recommendation: There is no dependabot configuration file.
+13. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-13. Recommendation: No ESLint configuration was found.
+14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-APOD by grenagit](https://github.com/grenagit/MMM-APOD)